iHelp Student Loan Refinance Review

 iHelp Lawsuits

-Note that this section includes lawsuits filed against ZuntaFi and any other company it does business as, such as Reunion Student Loan Finance.
+ZuntaFi has not been subject to any major recent lawsuits.
 While this information is updated regularly, ongoing legal action is subject to change.

 Frequently Asked Questions